- RURAL DEVELOPMENT

 - ECONOMIC DEVELPOMENT AND EMPLOYMENT

 The Republic of Ghana has been one of Germany’s partner countries in the context of its international cooperation for more than 30 years.
-GIZ opened an office in Accra in 1983 and currently has 208 employees working in Ghana, including 154 local staff.
+Currently 195 national and 34 international employees, 9 integrated specialist and 23 development workers are working in the country (as of 31.12.2017).

 Ghana is regarded as an outstanding example of economic and democratic development in an African country.
 With average annual per capita income of around 1,400 euros, it has been classed as a middle-income country since 2010.

 Despite its comparatively high level of economic stability, Ghana still lacks a well-trained workforce and global competitiveness.
 Businesses have little or no access to adequate financial resources and modern technologies.
 Much of the population works at subsistence level in the informal sector.
 Marginalised groups and civil society have few opportunities to participate in or influence social and political decision-making processes, and women are often particularly disadvantaged.

 As agreed between the Governments of Germany and Ghana, GIZ’s work currently focuses on the following priority areas:

 Through the Market-Oriented Agriculture Programme (MOAP), GIZ contributes to the development of value chains for maize, citrus fruits, mangoes and pineapples.
 Working with major processing companies, MOAP reaches large numbers of farmers, who benefit from training in good agricultural practices in areas such as tree pruning, weed control, plant protection and fertiliser use, enabling them to boost their productivity.
 GIZ also provides advisory services to Ghana’s Ministry of Food and Agriculture and supports private sector capacity building in the agricultural sphere.